john-friedman/datamule-python/readme.md

 - Monitor EDGAR for new filings
 - Parse textual filings into simplified HTML, interactive HTML, or structured JSON
 - Download SEC filings quickly and easily
-- Access datasets such as every MD&A from 2024 or every 2024 10-K converted to structured JSON
+- Access datasets such as every 10-K since 2001, 2024 MD&A, 2024 10-K converted to structured JSON, and more.
 - Interact with SEC data using MuleBot

 ## Table of Contents